-Employers with fifty or more employees (with 75 miles of location) must offer FMLA/CFRA leave, but only if employee has been there one year, accrued at least 1,250 hours and employee has not taken that leave in the last year.
+Federal law requires: Employers with fifty or more employees (with 75 miles of location) must offer FMLA (Family Medical Leave Act), but only if employee has been there one year, accrued at least 1,250 hours and employee has not taken that leave in the last year.

 For discrimination, harassment or retaliation, or denial of medical or family leave (including CFRA):

 Department of Fair Employment & Housing (DFEH).
 For employment claims: You have three (3) years from the last date of discriminatory activity to file. (www.dfeh. ca.gov or 1-800-884-1684).
 Once DFEH issues a “right to sue” letter, the complainant has 1 year from the date of issuance to file a civil action in court.
 For Housing claims, there is no need to exhaust, but you can contact the DFEH for help, you can file directly in court and you have two– 2 years to file from the last day of discriminatory activity.